-An emergency situation can involve a variety of situations, including weather, hazardous materials, a potential intruder, violence or other high-risk activities in the vicinity of a campus.
+An emergency event can involve a variety of situations, including weather, hazardous materials, a potential intruder, violence or other high-risk activities in the vicinity of a campus.
 The nature of the situation dictates what safety measures will be put in place.
 The response may include the implementation of a lockdown.

 When a lockdown is implemented, the facility will be locked to the outside and you will be notified via the MCC alert system, which may include announcements via the public address system, texts, emails or direct instruction from MCC police or administration.